Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 53 trips per day across all routes, resulting in about 7 weekly trips per individual stop.
+The accessibility of transport is rated as good, with residents typically located 291 meters from their nearest transport stop.
+Service frequency averages 53 trips per day across all routes, which equates to approximately seven weekly trips per individual stop.

 Frequently Asked Questions - Transport